 - measuring spoons

-- a small measuring cup or other bowl for activating the yeast
+- a small measuring cup or another bowl for activating the yeast

 - a gallon-sized glass jug with a well-sealing cover or bung and airlock and a racking tube (to be used after the primary fermentation)